albin-johansson/centurion/docs/pages/api/graphics/basic_window.rst

 .. note::

-  It's very cheap to create an instance of ``window_view``, it's just a copy of a pointer!
+  It's very cheap to create an instance of ``window_handle``, it's just a copy of a pointer!

 .. code-block:: c++